Ikaguia/fvtt-enhanced-items/README.md

+# FoundryVTT - Enhanced Items

+This is a fork of `FoundryVTT - Magic items` for the sw5e system, bellow is the original readme file

 # FoundryVTT - Magic Items

 This module for Foundry VTT and specific for the **DnD5e system**, adds the ability to create magical items with spells or feats that belong to the item itself, such as staffs or